iotalambda/iotalambda.github.io/posts/20230921-EF-Core-authentication-with-DefaultAzureCredential.md

 ---
-title: EF Auth with DefaultAzureCredential
+title: EF Core authentication with DefaultAzureCredential
 date: 2023-09-21 21:00
 prenote: This article was written based on Microsoft.EntityFrameworkCore 7.0.10.0 and Visual Studio 2022 17.6.6.
 ---